 Tax deductions - such as those for home mortgages and charitable giving - lower your taxable income.

 Q: What documentation will I need?

 A: We will provide a signed certification that the wood stove you purchased from us qualifies for the tax credit.
 The certification is available on our website as well.
-In addition to the certification we provide a copy of your sales receipt at the beginning of 2016 or 2017, when you will be filing your 2015 or 2016 taxes.
+In addition to the certificate, you will need a copy of your sales receipt showing your stove was purchased between January 1, 2017 and December 31, 2017.
 These documents do not need to be filed with the IRS form and your tax return, but should be kept for your records.
-Only the official IRS form needs to be filled out and filed with your tax return paperwork.
-We provide a copy of the IRS form when it is available at the beginning of 2016-17, along with the copy of your sales receipt.
-Over the past two years we have provided our stove owners with a convenient “tax package” that includes all necessary documentation and instructions.
+Only the official IRS form (Residential Energy Credits Form 5695) needs to be filled out and filed with your tax return paperwork.

 Q: Your literature lists some of your wood stoves at 72% EPA Efficiency.
 What makes you so sure that your stoves will qualify for the 75% minimum?